bubi-luka/mod_customfields/README.md

 **Warning: _If there is no field with the given id, the shortcode will be displayed unchanged!_**

 ## Roadmap
-### 0.7
-- J!4 changes the way images are stored in custom field, we have to adopt the module
-- fix bugs that were introduced due to the changes in J!4
-- add images to wiki articles
-- update Github actions and fix errors in them
 ### 0.8
 - modal field has the option to use both the label and the data for custom fields,
 - editor field has modified shortcode to contain option to display the label or not,